CodeDragon03/learned_image_compression/README.md

 ## **Citation**

-Please cite the following paper if you use this work:
+Please cite the following papers if you use this work:

 ```bibtex
 @inproceedings{cheng2020image,